 Students graduate in 36 months.
 Students may take the national licensing exam during their last semester or after graduation.
-Ninety-percent pass the exam on the first attempt.
-Ninety eight-percent pass with subsequent attempts.
-All 100-percent are successful at job placement in Michigan and across the United States.
+90-percent pass the exam on the first attempt.
+98-percent pass with subsequent attempts.
+100-percent are successful at job placement in Michigan and across the United States.

 Progression, Retention, and Termination

 A student must achieve passing grades in every course to meet the prerequisite requirement of the next semester's courses.
 Any course grade that results in probation may result in the student being held back one year.
 A grade of F always results in the student being held back a year.
 A graduate GPA less than 3.0 with nine or more hours for which a grade of less than B-minus was earned will result in dismissal from the graduate school.

 Grounds for Probation